willvelida/willvelida/README.md

 ## Hi there, I'm Will (He/Him)

 I'm a Customer Engineer for Microsoft working in the Fast Track for Azure team!
-My focus is on Azure Apps (App Service, Containers, Functions all that good stuff!) and I'm based in Auckland, New Zealand.
+My focus is on Azure Apps (App Service, Containers, Functions!) and I'm based in Auckland, New Zealand.

 ### ⚡ Languages and Technologies